 Outlaw Country: 20%; Deep Tracks: 15%; Underground Garage: 10%; Bluesville: 10%; SoulTown: 10%; Classic Vinyl/Classic Rewind: 5%; Jam On: 5%; The Bridge: 5%; Spectrum: 5%; XMU: 5%; Real Jazz: 5%; Beatles Channel/E-Street Radio/Tom Petty Radio/Elvis Radio: 5%

-Zydeco is one of my absolute favorite styles of music, and has been for about 35 years.
+Zydeco is absolutely, positively one of my favorite styles of music, and has been for a very long time.
 Any of us could argue all day about the relative merits of New Wave, Punk, Heavy Metal, Reggae, Rockabilly, Gospel, whatever – some people are going to like some music types and not like others.
 Of course.
-But, once they give it a listen, I seriously don’t see how anyone couldn’t like Zydeco.² It’s consistently the most fun, the most endearing, the happiest music I know.
-And Zydeco bands are always led by an accordionist and a rub-board player!
-What’s not to like!?
+But, once you listen to it, I seriously don’t see how anyone couldn’t like Zydeco.² It’s consistently the most fun, the most endearing, the happiest music I know.
+And Zydeco bands are always led by an accordionist and a rub-board player…what’s not to like!?

 Zydeco as a music genre evolved from French Creoles out of southwest Louisiana and blends blues and R&B with music indigenous to native Louisianans.
 It seems it first became recognized beyond regionally with the emergence of Zydeco pioneer Clifton Chenier in the mid-1950’s.
-Chenier, who would become known as The King of Zydeco, enjoyed a long career as Zydeco’s first-generation ambassador, capped by his Grammy award in 1983 for the album I’m Here along with his Red Hot Louisiana Band.
-Many, many Zydeco acts materialized in Chenier’s impressive wake: Boozoo Chavis, Rockin’ Dopsie & The Zydeco Twisters, BeauSoleil, Queen Ida, Terrence Simien & The Mallet Playboys, Geno Delafose & French Rockin’ Boogie, Beau Jocque & The Zydeco Hi-Rollers, Chris Ardoin & Double Clutchin’, Zachary Richard, Rosie Ledet, Chubby Carrier & The Bayou Swamp Band, Nathan & The Zydeco Cha-Chas, Amanda Shaw & The Cute Guys, just to name some, as well as the imposing C.J.
+Chenier, who would become known as The King of Zydeco, enjoyed a long career as Zydeco’s first generation ambassador, capped by his Grammy award in 1983 for the album I’m Here along with his Red Hot Louisiana Band.
+Many, many Zydeco acts materialized in Chenier’s wake: Boozoo Chavis, Rockin’ Dopsie & The Zydeco Twisters, BeauSoleil, Queen Ida, Terrence Simien & The Mallet Playboys, Geno Delafose & French Rockin’ Boogie, Beau Jocque & The Zydeco Hi-Rollers, Chris Ardoin & Double Clutchin’, Zachary Richard, Rosie Ledet, Chubby Carrier & The Bayou Swamp Band, Nathan & The Zydeco Cha-Chas, Amanda Shaw & The Cute Guys – just to name some – as well as C.J.
 Chenier, who inherited both his dad’s accordion and his Red Hot Louisiana Band after Clifton died in 1987.

 Choosing just one Buckwheat song, with consideration to what may well include some entirely uninitiated Zydeco listeners, was a challenge.
 But I settled on a standby, ‘Zydeco Boogaloo,’ one of my most beloved and among the first Buckwheat Zydeco tunes I can ever remember hearing.
-It’s an instrumental, so you don’t get Buck’s vocals – other than him grunting out various “Alright!”, “Hep hep!” and “Aha!”-type exclamations, as well as calling out the solos, first at 1:23 to the guitarist (Cooba?) and then at 1:50 to the trumpeter (Calvin).
-The bouncy groove is so enjoyable and enchanting, it seems even Buckwheat may have gotten carried away recording it – he cries out “One more time!” not once but twice, at 3:33 and then again at 3:41, before the propulsive band finally screeches to a stop 10 seconds later.
-That’s some seriously merry-sounding Zydeco music.
-I ask you: How could anyone not like it??
+It’s an instrumental, so you don’t get Buck’s vocals – other than him blurting out various “Alright!”, “Hep hep!” and “Aha!”-type exclamations, and calling out the solos, first at 1:23 to the guitarist (Cooba?) and then at 1:50 to his trumpeter (Calvin).
+The bouncy groove is so enjoyable and enchanting, it seems even Buckwheat may have gotten carried away recording it – he cries out “One more time” two times, at 3:33 and then again at 3:41, before the propulsive band finally screeches to a stop 10 seconds later.
+That’s some seriously happy-sounding Zydeco music.
+I ask you: how could anyone not like it??

-Now, who’s with me for a new Sirius radio Zydeco station?!
+(Now, who’s with me for a new Sirius Zydeco station?!)

 ²This is how I feel about Zydeco music: “How could anybody not like you?”